A. C. N. Nambiar: Europe

 In January 1943 Bose secretly transferred by submarine to the Japanese theatre of war, leaving Nambiar in charge in Germany.
 There was more potential there for recruitment to Bose's cause amongst Indian prisoners; large numbers had been taken in the Fall of Singapore.
 The attitude of Bose and Nambiar towards Nazi Germany slowly transformed from seeing it as a convenient way of obtaining material support for their cause to believing that German victory was essential for them to succeed.
 As a consequence, they more and more accepted use of the Legion in the German cause as opposed to exclusively in India.
 In April Nambiar had to deal with a mutiny in the Legion, who were reluctant to move to the Netherlands as ordered.
 They had believed they would be fighting in India or somewhere from where they could attack towards India such as North Africa.
 By August the Centre's operations became severely disrupted by Allied bombing and Nambiar's own house was destroyed.
 Most activity was moved out of Berlin, but Nambiar remained there as Bose's official representative.
 In March 1944 Nambiar was appointed Minister of State in Bose's Provisional Government.

 In August 1943 the Legion, now with a strength of three battalions, was moved from the Netherlands to Bordeaux where they found the climate more agreeable.
 However, as the threat of Allied invasion started to loom morale severely deteriorated.
 In a tour in April and May 1944 Nambiar concluded that morale could only be improved by action.
 He persuaded the reluctant German commander of the Legion (Lieutenant Colonel Krappe) to allow a small contingent into action as an experiment.
 The 9th Company was sent to Italy, where some Legion personnel were already being used in intelligence and propaganda roles.
 The experiment was a complete failure.
 They were positioned opposite a Polish force.
 The initial reconnaissance party immediately deserted, followed by the entire company refusing to go into action on the grounds that the Poles were not their enemy.

 Post-war

 Nambiar was imprisoned after the war for collaboration with the enemy.
 He escaped to Switzerland and, against the wishes of Britain, was given an Indian passport by Nehru's Interim Government.
 He then worked as a counsellor at the Indian Legation in Berne.
 He was appointed Indian ambassador to Scandinavia, then, in 1955 he was appointed the second Indian Ambassador to the Federal Republic of Germany, succeeding Subimal Dutt.
 He was awarded the Padma Bhushan in 1958.
 Nambiar finished his career as European correspondent of the Hindustan Times.

-Personal life

-He was the fourth son of writer Vengayil Kunhiraman Nayanar and Arathil Candeth Kallyani Amma.
-Nambiar got his family name, Arathil Candeth, through matrilineal succession.